 The polysulfide caulking is relatively easy to maintain and repair.
 The most common problem is that the caulking pulls away from the teak and breaks the seal.
 When this happens, it does little good to try to fill the resulting space with more polysulfide because the new material will adhere neither to the old polysulfide nor to the teak.
 The old polysulfide should be completely removed and then the teak should be primed with the primer recommended by the manufacturer.
-Once the primer has dried, the space should be filled with fresh polysulfide--leave a bead which is higher than the surrounding wood.
+Once the primer has dried, the space should be filled with fresh polysulfide - leave a bead that is higher than the surrounding wood.
 It will take several days for the polysulfide to cure.
 Note that moisture tends to increase the rate of curing, and it is a good idea to keep the caulking damp.
-Once cured, the caulking can be sanded off flush leaving a practically invisible repair.